ShoCremers/DL_project/docs/README.md

 ## Implementation (The How?
 P2)

 #### Dataset and Preprocessing
-[5],[6]
-For the past historical electrical prices, we used the hourly data obtained from [5] for the last 6 years i.e. from Jan 5 2015 - Dec 31 2020 for Belgium.
+We used the hourly data obtained from [5] for Belgium's past historical electrical prices for the last six years, i.e., from Jan 5, 2015 - Dec 31, 2020.
 Belgium was chosen as [1] also uses the same country for evaluation.
-This data contained 6 null values when daylight savings time start for every year.
-To factor for the null values, polynomial interpolation was used with degree of 2.
-Similary, the points in year when daylight savings time ended had 2 values.
+This data contained 6 null values when daylight savings time starts for every year.
+To factor for the null values, second-degree polynomial interpolation was used.
+On the other hand, there was once in a year in which 2 values existed for the same hour when the daylight savings time ended.
 To account for this, only the maximum of the 2 values was kept.

 `day_ahead['Day-ahead Price [EUR/MWh]'] = day_ahead['Day-ahead Price [EUR/MWh]'].interpolate(method='polynomial', order=2)`
 `day_ahead = day_ahead.groupby('MTU (CET)')['Day-ahead Price [EUR/MWh]'].max().reset_index()`

-In additon to the electrical pricing data, the hourly weather data was also obtained for Brussels from [6] for the same time period and both the weather and pricing datasets were combined to form the input dataset.
-The features that were used from the weather contains temperature, wind speed, degree of the wind direction precipitation, humidity, and air pressure.
+In addition to the electrical pricing data, the hourly weather data was also obtained for Brussels from [6] for the same time period, and both the weather and pricing datasets were combined to form the input dataset.
+The features that were used from the weather contain temperature, wind speed, degree of the wind direction precipitation, humidity, and air pressure.

 `total = pd.merge(day_ahead, weather, how='outer', on='datetime')`

 Similarly to [1], three different representation of the time in hour was used.
 One of them was incremental indexing within the range of [0.1,2.4].
 Another time representation was 5 inputs of binary gray coded time in the range of [(0,0,0,0,1), (1,0,1,0,0)].
-Finally, we also used the mutually exclusive binary representation with 24 inputs (one-hot encoding of time).
-During the experiment, datasets with each of the time variable were tested, as well as the dataset with no time variable.
+Finally, we used the mutually exclusive binary representation with 24 inputs (one-hot encoding of time).
+During the experiment, datasets with each of the time variables were tested, as well as the dataset with no time variable.
 The dataset without time representation did better on the validation set, and hence no time variable was used on the evaluation, which will be explained later on.

 To reduce the risk of features having different scales, which could cause prioritizing certain features falsly, features were either normalized or standardized.
-Variables like degree of wind direction and humidity, which have clear minimum and maximum values (wind degree: 0 - 360, humidity: 0 - 100), were normalized. precipitation was also normalized by taking the minimum and maximum values from the training data, but applying to the whole data.
+Variables like degree of wind direction and humidity, which have clear minimum and maximum values (wind degree: 0 - 360, humidity: 0 - 100), were normalized.
+Precipitation was also normalized by taking the minimum and maximum values from the training data but applying them to the whole data.
 For the remaining variables that were not binary, standardization was applied, which transforms the features to have the mean of 0 and the standard deviation of 1.

-Since the predictions have to take place at 12pm each day, a sliding window approach with a configurable sequence length (36 in below code snippet) was used.
-Hence, the training samples (X,Y) to the network have the below form:
+Since the predictions have to take place at 12 pm each day, a sliding window approach with a configurable sequence length was used.
+Hence, the training samples (X, Y) to the network have the below form (assuming sequence length of 24):
-X: [Weather and Price at t=12:00, Weather and Price at t=11:00, Weather and Price at t=10:00,.....
-Weather and Price at t=00:00 (the previous day)]
+X: [Weather and Price at t=12:00 (the previous day), Weather and Price at t=13:00, Weather and Price at t=14:00,.....
+Weather and Price at t=11:00 (the current day)]
-Y: [Price at t=13:00, Price at Price at t=14:00,.......Price at t=12:00 (the next day)] After preprocessing the dataset, similar to [1], the data from Jan 2015 - Oct 2020 was used for training, the data for Nov 2020 was used for validation and data for Dec 2020 was used for testing.
+Y: [Price at t=0:00, Price at Price at t=1:00,.......Price at t=11:00 (the next day)]

+After preprocessing the dataset, the data from Jan 2015 - Oct 2020 was used for training, the data for Nov 2020 was used for validation, and data for Dec 2020 was used for testing.

 #### Criterion and Optimiser

 As described earlier, we are interested in quantiles for output and hence, use the QuantileLoss function provided by Pytorch Forecasting [7].
-We had also tested custom implementation of quantile loss by referencing [8] and it gave similar results.
-Adam was used as the optimiser and the learning rate was kept 0.01
+We had also tested custom implementation of quantile loss by referencing [8], and it gave similar results.
+Adam was used as the optimiser, and the learning rate was kept at 0.01 during the experiment.

 #### The Model Architecture
-A bidirection LSTM model is used with the number of outputs equal to the number of quantiles of interest.
-The model contains a variable number of LSTM layers (hypermparameter) followed by a linear layer for each quantile output.
-The code is mostly straightforward with the model expecting the number of hidden layers (num_layers), the dimensionality of each hidden layer, the output dimensionality and an array of quantiles in the constructor.
-The output dimensionality is kept 24 in our case due to prediction for next 24 hours and the qauntiles of interest are chosen to be [0.01,0.05, 0.10, 0.25, 0.5, 0.75, 0.90, 0.95, 0.99] in line with the paper[1].
+A bi-directional LSTM model is used with the number of outputs equal to the number of quantiles of interest.
+The model contains a variable number of LSTM layers (hyperparameter) followed by a linear layer for each quantile output.
+The code is mostly straightforward, with the model expecting the number of hidden layers (num_layers), the dimensionality of each hidden layer, the output dimensionality, and an array of quantiles in the constructor.
+The output dimensionality is kept 24 in our case due to prediction for next 24 hours and the quantiles of interest are chosen to be [0.01,0.05, 0.10, 0.25, 0.5, 0.75, 0.90, 0.95, 0.99] in line with the paper[1].
 ```
 class BLSTM(nn.Module):
     def __init__(self, input_dim, hidden_dim, num_layers, output_dim, quantiles):